“Sit up straight!”, “Don’t slouch!”. We’ve all heard these words from our parents more than once while growing up. But why is posture important?

 Essential reading: Stress busting wearables to help you chill

 Good posture results in doing things with more energy, less stress and fatigue.
 It portrays a more confident image, breathing becomes easier and deeper, it helps your muscles and joints, it nurtures a healthy spine and it improves circulation and digestion.

 We’re a health conscious society today and good posture is a part of it.
 Even for younger people, how you carry yourself when working, relaxing or playing can have big effects.
 To help you improve your posture, we’ve pulled together a list of smart posture correctors.
 These wearables will help train your body into sitting properly.

-Now on its second generation, Upright Go is a small, comfortable and discreet device that attaches to your back with a hypoallergenic adhesive.
-The company has turned to crowdfunding twice now to develop its products, which have since gone on to become amongst the most popular wearables for correcting bad posture.
+Now on its third generation, Upright Go 2 is a small, comfortable and discreet device that attaches to your back with a hypoallergenic adhesive.
+The company has turned to crowdfunding twice in the past to develop its products, which have since gone on to become amongst the most popular wearables for correcting bad posture.

 The original device was primarily intended to correct your lower-back position while sitting down.
-Upright Go is smaller than its predecessor, attaches to the upper back, its more affordable, and its designed for on-the-go lifestyles.
-This means you can wear it while sitting, standing, walking or driving.
-The new edition also does away with disposable adhesive pads and replaces them with reusable stickers lasting an average of 15 applications.
+Upright Go and now Go 2 are smaller, they attach to the upper back, are more affordable, and are designed for on-the-go lifestyles.
+This means you can wear them while sitting, standing, walking or driving.

 Lumo Lift is not your average wearable although it does keep tabs on steps taken, distance travelled and calories burned.
 This gadget tracks core position, upper body position and other nuances of posture.